ILO adopts a new Code of Practice to improve safety and health in shipbuilding and ship repair

 At the All-Party Parliamentary Group for Maritime and Ports, attendees were informed that the MCA is considering increasing the fee structure for the UK Ship Register to above 2016 levels.

 The registry is working to improve the response time for enquiries to one working day, while for complex issues it will take three working days.
 Increasing ship registry fees would match the higher levels of service being offered, the MCA said.
-The register also plans to roll out a Continue reading “Lack of surveyors at UK MCA highlighted as a programme of modernisation gets underway”
+The register also plans to roll out a package fee option in April 2018.
+Further, a new online ship registry service is expected to be completed by Christmas this year.
+Continue reading “Lack of surveyors at UK MCA highlighted as a programme of modernisation gets underway”

 Instagram Posts from the IIMS @iimsmarine